Our Approach and Our Goals

 computational tools have proved to be of utmost importance to fill crucial

-“gaps”, obtain information that is not accessible from experiments, and lead
+“gaps”, obtain information that is not accessible from experiments, solve

-to the discovery of novel biomaterials and therapeutics.
+critical problems in biology, and lead to the discovery of novel materials

 Department of Chemical Engineering